Satyam-Maru/MeetAI/README.md

   * **Real-time Communication**: High-quality video and audio streaming powered by LiveKit.
   * **User Authentication**: Secure sign-up and sign-in functionality with both email/password and Google OAuth.
   * **Room Management**: Users can create new rooms with randomly generated names or join existing ones using a room name or invite link.
-  * **Waiting Room**: Hosts have control over who joins the meeting, with the ability to approve or reject the participants.
+  * **Waiting Room**: Hosts have control over who joins the meeting, with the ability to approve or reject participants.
+  * **Host Menu**: A dedicated menu for hosts to manage the meeting, including access to the waiting room and a list of joined users.
+  * **Participant Management**: Hosts can remove participants from the room.
+  * **Noise Suppression**: Integrated with Krisp for advanced noise suppression, ensuring clear audio.
   * **Notifications**: Real-time notifications for hosts when a new participant joins the waiting room.
   * **Responsive Design**: A user-friendly interface that works on both desktop and mobile devices.